Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include expanding e-commerce capabilities, focusing on sustainability, and developing exclusive partnerships.
+Recent Initiatives: Recent initiatives include strengthening e-commerce channels, expanding into international markets, and focusing on product innovation.

 Summary